Note: To read The Wishing Map from the beginning, click here.

 …and the forest floor was thirty storeys below.

-Thoughts: Have you ever been let in on a secret you didn’t want to know?
-One that messily, maybe even dangerously, entangled you in others’ lives?
+Thoughts: Have you ever been let in on a secret that messily, even dangerously, entangled you in the lives of others?